Mahendra Singh Sodha: Legacy

-Sodha has done extensive research in the physical science disciplines of plasma and energy.
+Sodha did extensive research in the physical science disciplines of plasma and energy.
 He is credited with pioneering researches on colloidal plasmas, optics and Akhamanov's formulation and he presented papers on quantitative theory of image formation in layered media.
 His book, Microwave Propagation in Ferrimagnetics is reported to be the first book on the subject.
 He has also published 13 books including Solar Crop Drying, Solar Distillation and Solar Passive Building: Science and Design and had edited a book, Sodha Reviews of Renewable Energy Resources.
 He has also published over 500 research papers in peer reviewed journals and mentored several students for their doctoral studies.

 Sodha contributed to the establishment of divisions such as the Centre of Energy Studies and Research, Opto-Electronics Group and Plasma Physics Group at the Indian Institute of Technology, Delhi.
 During his tenure as the vice chancellor of Lucknow University and Devi Ahilya Vishwavidyalaya, he was instrumental in introducing self-financing as an option for academic studies and reportedly played a part in the establishment of Faculty of Engineering Science at Devi Ahalya Vishavidyalaya.
 He served as the president of Plasma Science Society of India and Optical Society of India.

 Awards and recognitions

-Sodha is an elected fellow of the Indian National Science Academy and the National Academy of Sciences, India.
+Sodha was an elected fellow of the Indian National Science Academy and the National Academy of Sciences, India.
 He achieved the highest Indian science award, Shanti Swarup Bhatnagar Prize for Physics in 1974.
 Four years later, he received Hari Om Prerit S. S. Bhatnagar Award followed by the Pioneer in Renewable Energy Award from the World Renewable Energy Network and UNESCO in 2002.
 The Government of India honoured him in 2003 with the civilian award of Padma Shri.
 He received Dr. K. S. Rao Memorial National Award in 2004.
 Sodha was felicitated by the Indian Institute of Technology, Delhi on 21 March 2011 at the Honour the Mentor program.